ckeditor/ckeditor5/packages/ckeditor5-html-embed/docs/features/html-embed.md

 In addition to using a sanitizer, you can use the built-in browser mechanism called [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).
 By using CSP you can let the browser know the allowed sources and means to execute JavaScript code and include other resources such as stylesheets, images, and fonts.

+## Related features

+CKEditor 5 supports a wider range of embed and code features, including:

+* {@link features/media-embed Media embed} &ndash; Insert embeddable media such as YouTube or Vimeo videos and tweets into your rich text content.
+* {@link features/code-blocks Code blocks} &ndash; Insert longer, multiline listings of pre-formatted code with a programming language assigned.

 ## Common API

 The {@link module:html-embed/htmlembed~HtmlEmbed} plugin registers: